FREQUENTLY ASKED QUESTIONS

-Based on the asset allocations submitted by the individual clients, the SIB has created investment pools that clients may participate in.
+Based on the asset allocations submitted by the individual clients, the SIB has created investment pools in which clients may participate.
 Each pool is made up of various investment managers hired to manage portfolios within those asset classes.
 RIO staff researches investment managers and brings recommendations to the full SIB for consideration.
 Representatives from the firm present to the full board, explaining their strategy and methods.
 A “Due Diligence” profile is completed for reference and fees are negotiated.
 All new investment management relationships are approved by the SIB.

 - Once investment managers are selected, how are they monitored to ensure they are meeting investment objectives and following guidelines?

 Prior to funding a new investment manager, investment guidelines specific to the investment strategy are agreed upon and included as part of the contract documentation.
 Investment management firms have internal departments dedicated to ensuring that all investment guidelines are followed.
 If a situation arises that causes the portfolio to move outside of the investment guidelines, the investment manager will contact RIO staff and explain the situation.
 A decision is then made as to whether immediate action is necessary.
 All such instances are documented.